Group-41-Section-4/Sombri_ya_Backend/README.md

     This command will build the NestJS application image and start both the `backend` and `postgres` containers.

-2.  **Running Migrations:**
+2.  **Database Setup:**

-    Once the containers are running, open a new terminal and execute the following command to run the database migrations.
-This will create all the necessary tables.

-    ```bash
-    docker-compose exec backend npm run migration:run
-    ```
+    The application uses TypeORM with **automatic schema synchronization**.
+Database tables are automatically created and updated from your entities - no manual migrations needed!

+    Just start the application and the database schema will be automatically synced.

 3.  **Seeding the Database:**